 In April 2010, Michelle was chosen as one of only six Canadian dog professionals to be included in the new book, Top Tips from Top Trainers: 1001 Practical Tips and Techniques for Successful Dog Care and Training where she shares canine training tips with a focus on safety.

 And in July 2014, Michelle adopted a black labrador, Lucy, from a Nova Scotia shelter while on a cross-country road trip.
-She continues to grow Dogsafe, as well as write memoir from a Tiny House on Gabriola Island. http://www.michellesevigny.com/
+Now, they both share a simple life on southern Vancouver Island, British Columbia, Canada and you can find them here: www.michellesevigny.com